On this page:

 Under the Occupational Health and Safety Act 2004 (Vic), school councils must ensure that the school (as a workplace) is, so far as is reasonably practicable, safe and without risks to health.
 This duty extends to the oversight of private drinking water supplies, such as rainwater and bore water.

-School councils determine the level of school council oversight for matters related to the management of private drinking water supplies and should consult with the principal in doing so.
+School councils determine the level of school council oversight for matters related to the management of private drinking water supplies and are encouraged to request regular compliance updates from the principal on private drinking water supply management.

 Links